Homological mirror symmetry for functors between Fukaya categories of very affine hypersurfaces: Introduction

 In the following, for a variety $X$, $\mathrm{Coh}(X,0)$ will denote the matrix factorizations of zero, that is, a $\cz$-linear version of the category of coherent sheaves $\mathrm{Coh}(X)$.
 As we will explain in \S \ref{sec:mfs}, we can recover the $\CC$-linear dg category $\mathrm{Coh}(X)$ as a category of {\em graded} matrix factorizations of zero; we will denote this latter category as $\mathrm{Coh}_{\GG_m}(X,0).$ The geometric meaning of this $\GG_m$ action will be explained in \S \ref{sec:mfs}.

-The reader may refer to Appendix \ref{sec:notation} for our notation for morphisms between schemes.
-Henceforth all of the functors below will be $\ZZ$-graded functors between $\ZZ$-graded categories (i.e. dg-functors between dg categories), unless otherwise stated.
-Throughout $\scr{W}$ will denote the $A_{\infty}$ category of twisted complexes over the (partially) wrapped Fukaya category in the sense of \cite{GPS1}; $\mathrm{Coh}$ will denote the dg-derived category of coherent sheaves.
-All functors are derived, and all colimits are to be understood in the appropriate homotopical sense.
+\begin{remark} Henceforth all of the functors below will be $\ZZ$-graded functors between $\ZZ$-graded categories (i.e. dg-functors between dg categories), unless otherwise stated.
+We will use the definition of the (partially) wrapped Fukaya category from \cite{GPS1}, denoted there as $\scr{W}$.
+For us, $\scr{W}$ will instead denote the split-closure of the $A_{\infty}$ category of twisted complexes over this (partially) wrapped Fukaya category; $\mathrm{Coh}$ will denote the dg-derived category of coherent sheaves.
+All functors are derived, and all colimits are to be understood in the appropriate homotopical sense. \end{remark}